Is There Copyright in U.S. Government Works?

 U.S. Government Works: Not All in the Public Domain

-Not All Works Are Available
+Not All Works Are in the Public Domain

 Not all government works are freely available for use by the public.
 In some situations, the U.S. government does own copyright in works.
 The U.S. government may be a copyright owner and may obtain copyrights through an assignment, bequest or otherwise.
 For example, a work created by an independent contractor such as a consultant, writer or artist, may be assigned to the U.S. government.
 When a copyright is transferred or assigned to the U.S. government, the government then is a copyright owner.
+In these situations, the works are not in the public domain and you will need to obtain permission and pay a fee, if requested, prior to using the works.

 The fact that certain U.S. government works are not protected by copyright does not create a requirement that these works be made publicly available without restriction.
 Federal laws and agency policies govern the public release of U.S. government information.
 Although the government does not generally restrict the use or distribution of most types of U.S government works, statutes such as the Freedom of Information Act (FOIA) provide the government with authority to restrict access for such purposes as national security, export control, and files relating to personnel, medical and similar issues.